Updated on 06/13/2014

-With the back-to-back departures of Peter O'Toole and Joan Fontaine I've been really bummed about losing great artists from Hollywood's Golden Age.
+With the recent back-to-back departures of Peter O'Toole and Joan Fontaine I've been really bummed about losing great artists from Hollywood's Golden Age.
 The Golden Age is roughly considered to be from Hollywood's 1930s through the 1950s.
 I still hadn't recovered from the loss of Eleanor Parker, an underappreciated actress I had honestly planned a retrospective of but never got around to.

-This morning in my movie grief I inadvertently killed dozens of people off on twitter by claiming there were only six stars of the Golden Age still living.
+One morning in my movie grief I inadvertently killed dozens of people off on twitter by claiming there were only six stars of the Golden Age still living.
 So consider this list my penance.
 In the past I've published a semi-annual list of all living Oscar-vets in any capacity.
-It ws never meant to be a morbid countdown list but a way for us to honor people while they're still theoretically conscious of our appreciation for their indelible contributions.
+It was never meant to be a morbid countdown list but a way for us to honor people while they're still theoretically conscious of our appreciation for their indelible contributions.
 So though I normally publish such a list on Ms. Luise Rainer's birthday and it normally includes all crafts, I thought I'd publish an actor specific list that is NOT about Oscar... so send out telepathic waves of appreciation to these talents.
 Rent one of their movies this month!

 100 OLDEST LIVING SCREEN STARS OF NOTE

 DISCLAIMER: Not all screen actors who are old enough for this list are represented.
 We had to stop somewhere lest the list become a full time job.
-Check the comments for a rich treasure trove of names NOT included here that are still with us

 01 Luise Rainer (1/12/10)

-She is 103 going on 104 ♫... that doesn't have a great ring to it but The Sound of Music is such an earworm and Hollywood did like to pretend she was Austrian nicknaming her "The Viennese Teardrop" (she was actually German but that wouldn't do in late 30s Hollywood).
+She is 104 going on 105 ♫... that doesn't have a great ring to it but The Sound of Music is such an earworm and Hollywood did like to pretend she was Austrian nicknaming her "The Viennese Teardrop" (she was actually German but that wouldn't do in late 30s Hollywood).
 Oscar's first back-to-back Acting winner for The Great Ziegfeld (1936) and The Good Earth (1937) was recently name-checked not so flatteringly in Hitchcock (2011) but she can handle it.
 The outspoken actress was very vocal about what she thought of Hollywood, her unsatisfying films, and "The Oscar Curse" which she doesn't believe in.
 Other key works: Not really.
 Her acting career was short-lived.

 05 Eli Wallach (12/7/1915)

 This beloved character actor and recent Honorary Oscar recipient, played "Mr Freeze" on the Batman TV series.
 He's most famous for frequent television apperances and for his role as "Tuco" in The Good The Bad and The Ugly (1966).
 In terms of contemporary film, he popped up in Oscar favorite Mystic River (2003) and his most recent acting gig was in Wall Street: Money Never Sleeps (2010).
 Other Key Works: He was busiest from the late 50s through early 60s stretching from Baby Doll (1956 - Golden Globe Nomination) to The Magnificent Seven (1960) and on throughThe Misfits (1961) and Moon Spinners (1964).

 06 Olivia de Havilland (7/1/1916)

 The oldest truly enduring movie star on this list had won Best Actress twice by the time she was 33 for To Each His Own (1946) and The Heiress (1949).
 Olivia's legend was cemented years earlier than either of her Oscar wins, though, with her first nomination as the kind-hearted "Melanie" in the immortal Gone With the Wind (1939).
 She is the one of the only four remaining living actors with speaking roles from that historic film.
 The Snake Pit (1948) and Hold Back the Dawn (1941) also won her Oscar attention.
 Other Key Works: Maid Marian in The Adventures of Robin Hood (1938), My Cousin Rachel (1952), and Light in the Piazza (1962).

 07 Kirk Douglas (12/9/1916)

 Spartacus himself and father to two time Oscar winner Michael Douglas.
 He was nominated for Best Actor three times for Champion, Lust For Life and the Hollywood on Hollywood heavily Oscared The Bad and the Beautiful which he is just incredible in.
 He finally won an Honorary Oscar and his irascibly energetic public appearances including onstage shenanigans with Melissa Leo (discussed here) even after debilitating strokes have kept his name in lights for younger audiences, too.

 08 Zsa Zsa Gabor (2/6/17)

 This Hungarian immigrant socialite who married multiple rich husbands and starred in movies and television, would have been even more famous today in the 24/7 media cycle.
 Zsa Zsa, who co-starred in Moulin Rouge (1952) is best remembered for her extravagant life and 9 husbands -- more than Liz Taylor -- rather than her film roles but she's the only Gabor sister who remains with us.

 09 Danielle Darrieux (5/1/17)

 This French legend's filmography spans her debut in the 30s (Le Bal) through the 00s with smaller roles like voice work for Persepolis.
 Her biggest splash in recent times was as the grand-matriarch in François Ozon's musical Sirkian homage 8 Women (2002) but her peak came in the 1950s when she was courted by Hollywood while starring in French classics like The Earrings of Madame de...
 (1953) and Lady Chatterley's Lover (1955)

->>> Marsha Hunt (10/17/17) The Human Comedy, Raw Deal
+10 Marsha Hunt (10/17/17) The Human Comedy, Raw Deal

-09 Movita (12/4/17) Exotic beauty from Mutiny on the Bounty.
+11 Movita (12/4/17) Exotic beauty from Mutiny on the Bounty.
 Later married Marlon Brando!

-10 Baby Peggy (10/26/18) (Silent) child star of infinite short films
+12 Baby Peggy (10/26/18) (Silent) child star of infinite short films

-11 Michèle Morgan (2/29/20) another classic French movie star - they're long lasting there and they treat their actresses right with roles for decades and decades
+13 Michèle Morgan (2/29/20) another classic French movie star - they're long lasting there and they treat their actresses right with roles for decades and decades

-12 Setsuko Hara (6/17/20)
+14 Setsuko Hara (6/17/20)

 Yasujirô Ozu's muse and one of Japan's most respected actresses.
 Films include classics like Tokyo Story and Late Spring.
 She is referred to as "The Eternal Virgin" possibly because she often played devoted daughters and in offscreen life she never married, retiring from acting upon the death of Mr. Ozu.

-13 Maureen O'Hara (8/17/20)
+15 Maureen O'Hara (8/17/20)

 We keep asking why everyone's favorite maternal Irish redhead beauty (this side of Greer Garson) doesn't have an Honorary Oscar.
 The Academy won't listen though we honestly couldn't tell you why but for their histor reluctance to honor women.
 (The gender gap in Honorary Oscars is insane).
 You try watching Miracle on 34th Street, Black Swan, The Hunchback of Notre Dame, The Parent Trap and the five films she made for director John Ford back to back and you'll be just as angry that she doesn't have a golden statue.

->>> Nanette Fabray (10/27/20) Emmy winner, TV star of Caesar's Hour fame, film musicals, and SAG lifetime achievement recipients
+16 Nanette Fabray (10/27/20) Emmy winner, TV star of Caesar's Hour fame, film musicals, and SAG lifetime achievement recipients

 17 Carol Channing (1/31/21)

 This Broadway legend was essentially too large for movie screens but she did manage one Oscar nomination for her hilariously out-there work as "Muzzy" in the musical Thoroughly Modern Millie (1967).
 You have to see this performance to believe it.
 My favorite part of the movie is her "Jazz Baby" solo.
 Another must-see for Carol fans is the documentary Carol Channing: Larger Than Life which I had the pleasure of seeing at the Tribeca Film Festival a couple of years ago with a very frail Carol in attendance.
 She spoke briefly to the crowd afterwards, telling us stories that she'd just shared in the movie...
 I considered it a happy Double Feature.
 Despite the brushes with television and film fame "Razzzzberries!" her claim on history is her Broadway legend, a lifetime of Hello Dolly! on stage and originating the Marilyn Monroe part in Gentlemen Prefer Blondes.

-16 Louis Jourdan (6/19/21)
+19 Louis Jourdan (6/19/21)

 The suave and often villainous (onscreen) Frenchmen is probably best remembered for today's middle aged movie fans from Octopussy (simply because the Bond films, even the bad ones, endure) and Swamp Thing.
 Other less low rent and more prestigious credits include Letter From an Unknown Woman, The Best of Everything and the Best Picture winning musical Gigi.
 He retired 20 years ago.

-17 Betty White (1/17/22)
+20 Betty White (1/17/22)